postmanlabs/labs-docs/README.md

 * Docs specific styling is maintained at `/_includes/_meta.html` (we currently hide the version selector via css, when the time comes, change the css in this _meta.html file to display the version selector.)

-This project does not have any hacky implementatoins, follows strictly the standard way of implementing pages and it is documented in [Jekyll's docs](https://jekyllrb.com/docs/home/)
+This project does not have any hacky implementations, follows strictly the standard way of implementing pages and it is documented in [Jekyll's docs](https://jekyllrb.com/docs/home/)